 Journal of West Indian Literature (JWIL) House Style Guide for Authors

-Scholarly articles, book reviews, and interviews should conform to the MLA Style Manual and Guide to Scholarly Publishing, 8th Ed.
+Scholarly articles, book reviews, and interviews should conform to the MLA Handbook, 8th Ed.
 The guidelines below highlight some key points and JWIL style preferences.

 We use standard British English.
 However, we prefer ‘ize’ endings rather than ‘ise.’

 We prefer that you do not use a comma before the ‘and’ or the ‘or’ between the last two items in a series of words, phrases or clauses.

 Use only one space after full stops, question marks, colons, etc.

 Please use Baskerville 12 point font for all parts of your submission.